mmig/libflac.js/README.md

 //for "buffering" the decoded data: var decBuffer = [];
+//for storing the decoded FLAC metadata var metaData;

 //function that will be called for decoded output data (WAV audio) function write_callback_fn(buffer){